Diagnosis of Hyperparathyroidism

 Fig.5: CT of upper mediastinum (chest) with ectopic parathyroid adenoma identified behind the oesophagus

-In view of these downsides, 4D-CT, or thin-slice high resolution conventional CT is more commonly employed to find a 'lost' gland after a failed exploration for a parathyroid tumour.
-It is becoming more common to use CT as a first line investigation in the unexplored neck, if the US and Mibi scans are negative.
-CT has the advantage that it will visualise ectopic parathyroids in the anterior mediastinum, where ultrasound cannot see (Fig. 5).
+4D-CT, or thin-slice high resolution conventional CT, is more commonly employed to find a 'lost' gland after a failed exploration for a parathyroid tumour.
+However, it is also becoming more common to use 4D-CT as the next imaging investigation in the unexplored neck, if the US and Mibi scans are negative.
+It can also be the only imaging investigation in selected patients, although there is an advantage in having US as well to check for thyroid pathology prior to neck exploration.

 • Selective venous sampling and angiography